cheulyop/cheulyop.github.io/_posts/2018-03-30-rcs-user-regressions.md

 ### 8. Two-Stage Least Squares Regression (2SLS)
-2SLS allows dealing with endogeneity in variables.
+By using 2SLS, we can deal with an endogeneity in variables

 ```python